Reviews You Can Rely On

 The Industry Nine Solix M TR300/290 isn't just a compilation of high-quality components.
 This wheel system is produced entirely by Industry Nine, giving them precise control over exactly how strong, compliant, and lightweight these wheels are.
 While many high-end wheels on the market today use Industry Nine hubs, the Solix wheelset capitalizes on the integration of hub, spoke, and rim; there are no compromises.
 Using carbon rims specifically designed for front and rear use, I9 brings us compliance up front and solid durability in the rear.
 Our testers loved the feel of these wheels; they are spry and responsive without sacrificing compliance.
 605 points of engagement eliminate backlash and give the wheels incredibly quick acceleration.
 I9's direct pull aluminum spokes forego nipples and thread into the hub shell, saving valuable rotational weight.

 These spectacular wheels don't come cheap, but industry-leading technology and American manufacturing aren't usually synonymous with low prices.
 The large price tag gets you incredible performance, a lifetime warranty, and your choice of twelve custom anodized colors.
 They have subtle decals but also look great with the decals removed.
-These carbon wheels impressed us on every level; we're absolutely floored by their performance.
+These carbon wheels impressed us on every level; their performance absolutely floors us.

 Read more: Industry Nine Solix M TR300/290 review